Record changes to DVC-tracked files in the project, by saving them

 Get Started.
 Then we can see what happens with

-and dvc commit
+git commit and dvc commit in different situations.

 Sometimes we want to iterate through multiple changes to configuration, code, or